Exclusion & Limitation Clauses

 Timing and the Nature of the Notice

-Reasonable steps taken to give notice to a clause will not count if they take place after the contract has been formed: Interfoto Picture Library v Stiletto Visual Programmes QB 433; Olley v Marlborough Court 1 KB 532.
+Reasonable steps taken to give notice to a clause will not count if they take place after the contract has been formed: Olley v Marlborough Court 1 KB 532.

 The clause must also be contained in a document or form which a reasonable person would realise is contractual in nature: Thornton v Shoe Lane Parking 2 WLR 585.
 This rule also applies to signed documents: Grogan v Robin Meredith Plant Hire CLC 1127.
-For example, most people do not expect to find contract terms on tickets, receipts and time-sheets.
+For example, most people do not expect to find contract terms on tickets, receipts and time-sheets: Chapelton v Barry UDC 1 KB 532.

 Impact of Fundamental Breach on the Incorporation

 A fundamental breach of contract gives the innocent party the power to terminate the contract.
-However, if an exclusion clause applies, then the party cannot get around the exclusion clause by terminating the contract.
-The exclusion clause applies: Photo Production Ltd v Securicor Transport Ltd UKHL 2.
+However, if an exclusion clause applies, then the party cannot usually get around the exclusion clause by terminating the contract.
+It may be possible, but this turns on the proper interpretation of the particular contract: Photo Production Ltd v Securicor Transport Ltd UKHL 2.

 Consistent Course of Dealing